 Comparing Period Underwear: Knix VS Thinx

 Because I want to continue minimizing my carbon footprint, be part of the conversation, and help women make a well-informed purchase – I bought a pair of period underwear from Knix and a pair from Thinx.
-In this post, I’m comparing the construction and price.
-My next period isn’t for a couple of weeks, so I’ll be updating this post to focus on the performance of both pairs.

-Cost: $43 (with tax & shipping)
+Cost: $39.55 (for 1 pair with tax & shipping)

 Construction: Seamless, absorbant gusset

-Knix is a Toronto-based company, that sells bras, underwear and recently loungewear.
+Knix is a Toronto-based company, that sells bras, underwear and previously loungewear.
 I have purchased one of their bras in the past, as well as regular underwear.
 Their regular underwear is made from nylon and Lycra and is seamless.

 Construction: Not seamless, fully lined, extra layer from front of the gusset extending to the back

-Thinx is an American-based company that only sells period-proof underwear – although they do have a sister company called Icon designed for women who experience urinary incontinence.
+Thinx is an American-based company that only sells period-proof underwear – although they do have a sister company called Speax designed for women who experience urinary incontinence.
 Thinx is moisture-wicking, anti-microbial, absorbent and leakproof.
 My pair is made with breathable PUL fabric, and the inside layer is 95% cotton (which is great for those who suffer from chronic vaginal infections).
 I purchased the scarlet hiphuggers, that are designed to hold 2 tampons worth of fluid.
 Like Knix, they have various styles (like boy shorts) that hold different amounts of liquid.